grasingerm/polya-mcmc/README.md

 ## Introduction
-Conceptually, the idea here is to leverage discrete symmetries, or Hamiltonians which have a kind of semi-discrete symmetry, in order to perform efficient Markov cain Monte Carlo sampling of energy landscapes with multiple, separated energy wells--a kind of hybrid computational statistical physics and group theory study.
+Conceptually, the idea here is to leverage discrete symmetries, or Hamiltonians which have a kind of semi-discrete symmetry, in order to perform efficient Markov chain Monte Carlo sampling of energy landscapes with multiple, separated energy wells--a kind of hybrid computational statistical physics and group theory study.
 Instead of writing a single modular, user- and developer-friendly code,